 It has collaborated with NASA and plans to launch its flying taxi services in Los Angeles by 2020.Even in flying taxi market, it will not own any aircrafts, and rather it will be just an aggregator and provide its network to support the same.

 The flying taxi operators are yet to decide the actual cost per trip.
-But, we have put an estimated cost as per inputs gathered from our discussion with industry participants.
+But we have put an estimated cost as per inputs gathered from our discussion with industry participants in the report.